Ravestars/PrinceWM/README.md

 dotnet build PrinceWM.csproj -c Release
 ```

+Oh also people who area reading this the app was vibe coded by a bit mostly multiscreen support because i dont own two screens i had to use claude code for that part.
+Please understand <33

 The application will need to run as an administrator because it hooks globally.

 ## Technical details